17 Phrases That Secretly Damage Relationships Over Time

 Photo Credit: Shutterstock.

-Telling someone to “calm down” when they are upset rarely helps; it usually has the opposite effect.
-It minimizes their emotions and makes them feel invalidated.
-Instead, try saying, “I see you are upset.
-Let’s take a moment and talk through this.”
+Telling someone to “calm down” when they are upset rarely helps and usually has the opposite effect; it minimizes their feelings and makes them feel dismissed.
+Instead, try saying “I see you are upset.
+Let’s take a minute and work through this.”

 “I Told You So”